AdobeDocs/marketo.en/help/sky/add-content-to-an-engagement-stream.md

    ![Image Ten](/help/sky/assets/engagement-programs/add-content-to-an-engagement-stream/add-content-to-an-engagement-stream-10.png)

-Reminder:
-The smart campaign must have the Member of Engagement Program filter in it for this to work properly.
+**Reminder**: The smart campaign must have the Member of Engagement Program filter in it for this to work properly.